 Agricultural Engineering is one of the engineering disciplines offered at the Technical University of Nova Scotia.
 An agreement between TUNS and NSAC has been approved whereby the Agricultural Engineering program will be taught jointly by the two institutions.
-Plans are for this cooperative program with its three work terms and five academic terms (following completion of the Associated University program) to have term ten taught at NSAC while all other academic terms are completed at TUNS.
+This cooperative program with its three work terms and five academic terms (following completion of the Associated University program) will have term 10 taught at NSAC, while all other academic terms are completed at TUNS.